GreatCowBASIC/Help/output/md/overview_raspberry_pi.md

 To transfer your compiled .hex program files from your Pi to your microcontroller, you will need additional software.

-For most PIC microcontrollers, you can use
+For most PIC microcontrollers, you should use
-<a href="https://wiki.kewl.org/dokuwiki/projects:pickle" class="link">pickle</a>.
+<a href="https://pickitplus.co.uk/Typesetter/index.php/PKCMD-Pi-Application" class="link">PICkitPlus for Pi</a>.
-A description of how to use it is
+PICKitPlus support the widest range of PICs including the latest PICs.
-<a href="https://www.pedalpc.com/blog/program-pic-raspberry-pi/" class="link">here</a>
+It is fully supported application.

 For AVR microcontrollers, you will need `avrdude`.
 It should be available in your distribution’s repository.
 If not, check here: